 If you are using, buying or selling a fibre product with a name that does not appear on this list, contact your local trading standards service for advice.

-Textile products in sold in multipacks - such as floorcloths, cleaning cloths, handkerchiefs, bun nets and hair nets, wash-gloves, face flannels, etc - of the same type and fibre composition may have inclusive rather than individual labelling.
-The full list of products to which this allowance may be applied can be found in annex VI of EU Regulation (EU) No 1007/2011.
+Textile products sold in multipacks - such as floor cloths, cleaning cloths, handkerchiefs, bun nets and hair nets, wash gloves, face flannels, etc - of the same type and fibre composition may have inclusive rather than individual labelling.
+The full list of products to which this allowance may be applied can be found in Annex VI to EU Regulation (EU) No 1007/2011.

-Annex VII of EU Regulation (EU) No 1007/2011 contains information on textile product components that are not taken into account in determining fibre compositions.
+Annex VII to EU Regulation (EU) No 1007/2011 contains information on textile product components that are not taken into account in determining fibre compositions.